deepakjohnson91/NSSO-77-Round-SAS/README.md

 After generating the datasets, they are combined for visit 1 and 2 at the household level to get the combined year-long estimates.

 ## 2. Analysis
+Calculations are performed after applying sample weights (provided by the NSSO).
-The datasets are applied weights and each component income (income from crop production, animal resources, etc.) is computed separately.
+Each component income (income from crop production, animal resources, etc.) is computed separately.
 These component datasets are combined together to obtain the household income.

 ## 3. Files for extraction and analysis